House of Fabergé: Sale of brand name

-In 1967, film actor and businessman Cary Grant was appointed Creative Consultant and, in 1968, a member of the Board of Directors of the company.
+In 1967, actor and businessman Cary Grant was appointed Creative Consultant and, in 1968, a member of the Board of Directors of the company.
 Actor Roger Moore became a board member in 1970.
-Barrie established Fabergé's film-making division, Brut Productions, in 1970 and put together the Academy Award-winning movie titled A Touch of Class in 1973, and other feature movies.
+Barrie established Fabergé's film-making division, Brut Productions, in 1970 and put together the Academy Award-winning film titled A Touch of Class in 1973, and other films.

 Barrie launched the Babe fragrance in 1976, which in its first year became Fabergé's largest-selling women's fragrance worldwide.
-Actress and model Margaux Hemingway received a $1 million contract to promote the perfume Babe by Fabergé in an advertising campaign, making her the first super model.
-Babe received two awards from the Fragrance Foundation for its launch – Most Successful Introduction of a Women's Fragrance in Popular Distribution, and Best Advertising Campaign for Women's Fragrance.
+Actress and model Margaux Hemingway received a $1 million contract to promote the perfume Babe by Fabergé in an advertising campaign.
+Babe received two awards from the Fragrance Foundation for its launch: Most Successful Introduction of a Women's Fragrance in Popular Distribution, and Best Advertising Campaign for Women's Fragrance.

-By 1984, the company had expanded its personal care products to Aphrodisia, Aqua Net Hair Spray, Babe, Cavale, Brut, Ceramic Nail glaze, Flambeau, Great Skin, Grande Finale, Just Wonderful, Macho, Kiku, Partage, Tip Top Accessories, Tigress, Woodhue, Xandu, Zizanie de Fragonard, Caryl Richards, Farrah Fawcett and Fabergé Organics.
+By 1984, the company had expanded its personal care products.
 The company also bought other firms and products, including D-LANZ and BreastCare, a breast cancer screening device.

 In 1984, Israeli financier Meshulam Riklis' privately owned Riklis Family Corporation acquired Fabergé for $670 million.
 Many Fabergé products, including the original breast device D-LANZ, were discontinued.
 The company launched McGregor by Fabergé cologne the same year.
-New product lines were introduced, including men's, women's and children's apparel under the trademarks Billy the Kid, Scoreboard and Wonderknit.
+New product lines were introduced, including men's, women's, and children's apparel under the trademarks Billy the Kid, Scoreboard, and Wonderknit.

 In 1986, Mark Goldston was named President of Fabergé.
 He was principally responsible for targeting and acquiring the Elizabeth Arden company from Eli Lilly and Company for $725 million in 1986, turning Fabergé into a $1.2 billion firm.